Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Preliminaries

-The observed datasets can be summarized into $\{(X_i,A_i,Y_i)\}_{1\le i\le n}$ where $O_i=(X_i,A_i,Y_i)$ denotes the feature-action-reward triplet for the $i$th subject and $n$ denotes the total sample size.
-We assume these data triplets are independent copies of some population variables $(X,A,Y)$.
-Let $\mathcal{X}$ and $\mathcal{A}$ denote the feature and action space, respectively.
-We focus on the setting where $\mathcal{A}$ is one-dimensional, as in dynamic pricing and personalized dose finding.
-A deterministic policy $\pi: \mathcal{X} \to \mathcal{A}$ determines the action to be assigned given the observed feature.
-We use $b$ to denote the behavior policy that generates the observed data.
-Specifically, $b(\bullet|x)$ denotes the probability density or mass function of $A$ given $X=x$, depending on whether $A$ is continuous or not.
-Define the expected reward function conditional on the feature-action pair as
+The observed offline datasets can be summarized into $\{(X_i,A_i,Y_i)\}_{1\le i\le n}$ where $O_i=(X_i,A_i,Y_i)$ denotes the feature-treatment-outcome triplet for the $i$th individual and $n$ denotes the total sample size.
+We assume these data triplets are independent copies of the population variables $(X,A,Y)$.
+Let $\mathcal{X}\in \mathbb{R}^p$ and $\mathcal{A}$ denote the $p$ dimensional feature and treatment (or action) space, respectively.
+We focus on the setting where $\mathcal{A}$ is one-dimensional, as in personalized dose finding and dynamic pricing.
+A decision rule or policy $\pi: \mathcal{X} \to \mathcal{A}$ determines the treatment to be assigned given the observed feature.
+We use $b$ to denote the propensity score, also known as the behavior policy, that generates the observed data.
+Specifically, $b(\bullet|x)$ denotes the probability density function of $A$ given $X=x$.
+Define the expected outcome function conditional on the feature-treatment pair as

-We refer to this function as the Q-function, to be consistent with the literature on developing individualized treatment regime \citep{Murphy:2003aa}.

-As standard in the OPE and the causal inference literature \citep[see e.g.,][]{chen2016personalized}, we assume the stable unit treatment value assumption (SUTVA), no unmeasured confounders assumption, and the positivity assumption are satisfied.
-These assumptions guarantee that a policy's value is estimable from the observed data.
-Specifically, for a given target policy $\pi$, its value can be represented by
+As standard in the OPE and the causal inference literature \citep[see e.g.,][]{chen2016personalized,kallus2018policy}, we assume the stable unit treatment value assumption, no unmeasured confounders assumption, and the positivity assumption are satisfied.
+The positivity assumption requires $b$ to be uniformly bounded away from zero.
+The latter two assumptions are automatically satisfied in randomized studies.
+These three assumptions guarantee that a policy's value is estimable from the observed data.
+Specifically, for a target policy $\pi$ of interest, its value can be represented by

-The goal of the OPE is to learn the value $ V(\pi) $ based on the observed data.
+Our goal is to estimate the value $ V(\pi) $ based on the observed data.